LSCasas/Cecylocos-Website/README.md

 - **Responsive Design:** Utilizes responsive styles (responsive.css) to ensure compatibility across devices..
 - **Custom Styling:** Includes personalized styles (style.css) for a unique user experience..
 - **Bootstrap Integration:**  Leverages Bootstrap for a modern and grid-based layout..
+- **Collaborative work:** using Critical Path as a methodology for the organization.

 ## Getting Started